Subject Verb Agreement means that the verb in a sentence must agree with the subject in terms of number and person.

 - More than two books are missing from the library. (referring to multiple books)

 Rules of Subject Verb Agreement #18

-If more than one subject is added by with, together with or as well as, then the verb is according to the first subject.
+If more than one subject is joined by ‘with’, ‘together with’, or ‘as well as’, the verb agrees with the first subject.

-- Subhas as well as his friends was punished.
+- Mike, as well as his friends, was punished. (referring to multiple subjects)

 Rules of Subject Verb Agreement #19

 When parentheses follow the subject, they do not affect subject-verb agreement.